Orange-OpenSource/Orange-Boosted-Bootstrap/site/docs/4.1/utilities/shadows.md

 ## Examples

-While shadows on components are disabled by default in Bootstrap and can be enabled via `$enable-shadows`, you can also quickly add or remove a shadow with our `box-shadow` utility classes.
+While shadows on components are disabled by default in Boosted and can be enabled via `$enable-shadows`, you can also quickly add or remove a shadow with our `box-shadow` utility classes.
 Includes support for `.shadow-none` and three default sizes (which have associated variables to match).

 {% capture example %}
 <div class="shadow-none p-3 mb-5 bg-light rounded">No shadow</div>